mozbrick/brick/calendar/README.md

     - Similarly, to style the day that is being hovered over during a drag, use `x-calendar[active] .day[active]`

 (See demo/calendar-demo.html for an example of applying custom styles.)

+## Misc

+Note that when the calendar is rerendered in a manner that would require changing the displayed dates, such as when the span changes or the view switches months, the calendar's elements are repainted.
+This interrupts the event propagation chain of events fired on these repainted nodes, so be careful of full re-renders when attaching event handlers to individual nodes instead of the x-calendar itself.